Stick-slip in a stack: how slip dissonance reveals aging: Experiments

-\paragraph{(II) Creep.} It is a known experimental fact that the macroscopic stress required for the onset of sliding, characterized by $\mu_s$ (the `static friction coefficient' in Amontons-Coulomb's terminology~\cite{Baumberger2006,Popova2015}), depends on the duration $T$ that the interface was static: $\mu_s = B \ln T$~\cite{Heslot1994,Baumberger2006,Dokos1946,Dieterich1972}, where the aging rate of the interface $B$ is a constitutive parameter.
-Let us now consider $\Delta \mu_a$ as a proxy for $\mu_s$, assuming that a slip event unloads the interface to a well-defined and constant quantity ($\mu_d$ the `dynamic friction coefficient' in Amontons-Coulomb's terminology~\cite{Baumberger2006,Popova2015}), as is supported by~\cite{Heslot1994}.
-We expect to find, for each sliding interface $a$ and over a wide range of $T_a$, that the stick-slip amplitude follows the creep trend: $\Delta \mu_a = B \ln T_a$.
+Thereby $T_0$ is an unknown microscopic time-scale that we take equal to one second following common experimental literature (summarized e.g.\ in \cite{Baumberger2006}).
 In \cref{fig:5c}, we assess this expectation experimentally by plotting $\Delta \mu_a$ versus $T_a$ in a semi-logarithmic scale.
 To capture the general trend, we bin logarithmically $T_a$, corresponding to the black markers with corresponding error bars in \cref{fig:5c}.
-These averaged values of $\Delta \mu_a$ indeed follow a linear trend in the semi-log plot, and we extract the slope $B = 0.053 \pm 0.005$, which is of the same order of magnitude as measured in classical stop-and-go experiments that are in the $10^{-2}$ order~\cite{Baumberger2006}, and of a direct surface observation on PMMA at room temperature that reports $B = 0.009 \pm 0.001$~\cite{Ben-David2010}.
-Creep then translates the large peak shifts and the emergence of new ones in the $T_a$ distributions (\cref{fig:5b}) into similar changes in the $\Delta\mu_a$ distributions.
-The large fluctuations of $\Delta\mu_a$ in \cref{fig:5c} are then the combination of two effects: creep drives the long time trend, while disorder dominates in the narrow time range.
+These averaged values of $\Delta \mu_a$ are indeed consistent with a straight line in the semi-log plot, and we extract the slope $B = 0.053 \pm 0.005$, which is of the same order of magnitude as measured in classical stop-and-go experiments that are in the $10^{-2}$ order~\cite{Baumberger2006}, and of a direct surface observation on PMMA at room temperature that reports $B = 0.009 \pm 0.001$~\cite{Ben-David2010}.
+Aging of the interface's contacts then translates the large peak shifts and the emergence of new ones in the $T_a$ distributions (\cref{fig:5b}) into qualitatively similar changes in the $\Delta\mu_a$ distributions as observed in \cref{fig:4}.